What is ransomware? – Good Mean from weblydigital.com

 What is ransomware?

-Ransomware kits on the deep web have allowed cyber criminals with little or no technical background to purchase inexpensive ransomware-as-a-service (RaaS) programs and launch attacks with very little effort.
+Ransomware kits on the deep web have allowed cybercriminals with little or no technical background to purchase inexpensive ransomware-as-a-service (RaaS) programs and launch attacks with very little effort.
 Attackers may use one of several different approaches to extort digital currency from their victims.
 For example:

 The victim may receive a pop-up message or email warning that if the ransom is not paid by a certain date, the private key required to unlock the device or decrypt files will be destroyed.

 The victim may be duped into believing he is the subject of an official inquiry.
-After being informed that unlicensed software or illegal web content has been found on his computer, the victim is given instructions for how to pay an electronic fine.
+After being informed that unlicensed software or illegal web content has been found on his computer, the victim is given instructions on how to pay an electronic fine.

 The attacker encrypts files on infected computed devices and makes money by selling a product that promises to help the victim unlock files and prevent future malware attacks.